Power of Attorney Solicitors

 Is a health and welfare LPA really necessary?

-Following incapacity there may be very import decisions to be made in relation to where you are to live, what medical treatment you are to have and so on.
+Following incapacity, there may be very important decisions to be made concerning where you are to live, what medical treatment you are to have and so on.
 Such decisions are very difficult for someone else to make on your behalf.
 If there are very clear instructions from the donor in the LPA and this is backed up by a clear file note retained by your solicitor, as an independent witness, the power can be exercised confidently and without challenge.
 It will prevent conflict or indecision and consequently relieve the appointed attorney from considerable pressure.

 Do I need to use a Power of Attorney Solicitor to make an application for an LPA?

 The forms are long and complicated with lots of complex legal issues to be taken into account.
 It is possible to obtain guidance from the Office of the Public Guardian, however, they are only able to give general advice, not specific legal advice concerning the circumstances of your particular case.
 We can offer legal advice and help you understand all your options so that you can make an informed decision about the various aspects of the LPA.